codeenigma/newsletters/README.md

-# newsletters
+# Code Enigma Newsletters
-Newsletter archive from November 2023 onwards.
+Our online newsletter archive from November 2023 onwards.